As someone who loves coffee, I've tried everything, from a French press to an espresso machine, Moka Pot, and more.

 For the Keurig, similar to other espresso machines, manual coffee makers, and a drip coffee maker, it does require a good amount of space and an electrical outlet.

-Even though the Keurig has a slim version, it will still take up more space than an Aeropress, which would be about the same as most French press sizes - if not smaller!
+Even though the Keurig has a slim version, it will still take up more space than an Aeropress, which would be about the same as most light roast to dark roast - if not smaller!

 As a comparison, a Keurig slim is about 12" in height and 15" in length - not to mention it's also about 6.5lbs in weight!